 The use of chemicals is extreme and unregulated in leather tanning.
-Trying to escape the fact of skin decomposing, aggressive chemicals like chromium are used to preserve it and make it unrecognizable from its origins.
+To prevent the decomposition of skin, aggressive chemicals like chromium are used to preserve it and make it unrecognizable from its origins.

-These chemicals flow largely untreated around tanneries creating a concoction of reactions incredibly damaging to the human bodies working there and the surrounding environment.
+These chemicals flow largely untreated around tanneries.
+This creates a combination of reactions that are incredibly damaging to the human bodies working there and the surrounding environment.
 Early deaths from cancer and skin diseases and dramatic skin bleaching are very real consequences.

 Find out more about the poisonous chemicals used in leather.

-By means of scraping the skin clean of hair, fat and flesh, as gross as it sounds, ‘tanning’ is essentially the process of preserving or mummifying animal skin by the application of harsh chemical pastes and acidic pickles.
+By means of scraping the skin clean of hair, fat and flesh – as gross as it sounds – ‘tanning’ is essentially the process of preserving animal skin by applying harsh chemical pastes and acids.
 Not a way we usually think of animals right?

 Find out more about what leather means for animals »

-In his recent Oscar acceptance speech, Joaquin Phoenix reflected on how we have become disconnected from the natural world and how our egocentric world-view making us feel entitled to the ‘products’ that animals can provide us.
-In this world he spotlights the need for us to be a voice for (what he calls) the voiceless.
+In his recent Oscar acceptance speech, Joaquin Phoenix reflected on how we have become disconnected from the natural world and how our egocentric worldview makes us feel entitled to the ‘products’ that animals can provide us.
+In this world, he spotlights the need for us to be a voice for (what he calls) the voiceless.